IIIF/api/source/api/image/2.0/index.md

 ```
 {: .urltemplate}

-The behavior of HTTP requests on the Base URI is not defined by this specification, but is reserved for use in future IIIF specifications.
+When the base URI is dereferenced, the interaction _SHOULD_ result in the Image Information document.
+It is _RECOMMENDED_ that the response be a 303 status redirection to the info.json URI.
+Implementations _MAY_ also exhibit other behavior beyond the scope of this specification in response to http request headers.

 To allow for extensions, this specification does not define the server behavior when it receives requests that do not match either the Base URI or one of the described URI syntaxes below.

 ###  2.1.
 Image Request URI Syntax